SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%banner @ExampleUser`

 - **%blackjack** `<@member>`
-    - Info: Starts a game of Blackjack with the mentioned Member.
+    - Info: **Slash version available.** Starts a game of Blackjack with the mentioned Member.
     - Example: `%blackjack @ExampleUser`
     - Aliases: 21, vingtetun, vigntun

 - **%boo**
-    - Info: Comes up with some scary stuff.
+    - Info: **Slash version available.** Comes up with some scary stuff.

 - **%clear** `<amount: Optional>`
     - Info: **Moderator only.** Deletes the last X+1 messages in the current channel.
 Defaults to 1 if you do not specify an amount.